wanghongxin/STMD-Plus/README.md

 # STMD-Plus

-Source Code for the STMD Plus Model
+Matlab implementation for the STMD Plus Model

-Run TopFunction.m to get result
+This is a brief demo showing how to use the STMD Plus model to detect small target motion against cluttered background, and filter out false positives.